-Hundreds of signs were posted, thousands of invitations sent, and ten thousand envelopes mailed around the state with notice of the carnival.
+Hundreds of signs were posted, thousands of invitations sent, and ten thousand envelopes mailed around the state.
 3,000 buttons were passed out that simply read “Best Time Ever, Milford Carnival, October 4-6.”

 The event went off largely without a hitch.
 Dense crowds attended, the weather cooperated, and even the local nine performed in the clutch — beating Greenville 2-0.
 The only thing missing was the Mona Lisa.
 In August, the famous painting had been stolen from the Louvre and the joke around town was that perhaps one of the event organizers had become a bit too ambitious.

 To say there was plenty to do and see at the carnival was an understatement.
 The Cabinet told readers that “whole books could be written about almost any one of the rare and curious things at the fair.”
-A quick tour, free of charge: The Souhegan Bank displayed dark lanterns and clubs used by burglars in “famous robberies of long ago.”
-A small press at the Milford Cabinet could be seen publishing a story about that very day’s events.
+Here's a quick tour, free of charge: The Souhegan Bank displayed dark lanterns and clubs used by burglars in “famous robberies of long ago.”
+A small press at the Milford Cabinet could be seen publishing a story about the carnival as it happened.
 An exhibit by local granite men behind the high school featured a derrick and polished paving stones, while a special train on Thursday brought 206 carnival visitors to the quarries south of town to see the real action.
-And what in 1911 was already called “Old Milford,” could be observed both in objects: ancient melodeons, spinning wheels, “funny looking costumes of days gone by,” as well as in an amassed photo collection.
+And what in 1911 was already called “Old Milford,” could be observed both in objects — ancient melodeons, spinning wheels, “funny looking costumes of days gone by” — as well as in an amassed photo collection.

 Spectators could also gawk at the futuristic electrical cookery at the Light and Power company’s offices.
 In Town Hall, the McLane company set up a mock post office which could be inspected from inside and out.
 The People’s Laundry was even on hand to show what clean linen should look like — including intimate feminine attire that the Cabinet’s reporter said he “dare not examine too closely.”
 There were also exhibits from Milford Machine Works, the Old Grist Mill, Powers’ Photography, French & Heald Co.
 Furniture, and dozens more.
 Nearly every store and club in town was open throughout the fair.